-- Properties where unauthorised activities relating to land management/environmental degradation have been undertaken in breach of the City of Whittlesea's Planning Scheme and which are not consistent with best land management practice, e.g. depositing of fill or soil, de-rocking, earthworks or native vegetation removal, and non-rural land uses. - Properties which have outstanding environmental planning permit requirements, e.g. Land Management Plans (until the matter is resolved to the satisfaction of Council). - Properties which are non-compliant with Council's Pest Plant Local Law i.e. issued with a direction, fines and /or court action (until the matter is resolved to the satisfaction of Council). - Properties that are unmanaged and/ or where the landowner/s is not willing to meet the Scheme's guidelines (refer to Section 5 for assessment criteria) and the SLM Rebate Application Forms. - Properties where an extractive industry is operating, e.g. quarry. - Properties owned and/ or managed by mining, quarrying and urban-development companies and non-rateable properties.
+- Properties where unauthorised activities relating to land management/environmental degradation have been undertaken in breach of the City of Whittlesea's Planning Scheme and which are not consistent with best land management practice, e.g. depositing of fill or soil, de-rocking, earthworks or native vegetation removal, and non-rural land uses. - Properties which have outstanding environmental planning permit requirements, e.g. Land Management Plans (until the matter is resolved to the satisfaction of Council). - Properties which are non-compliant with Council's Pest Plant Local Law i.e. issued with a direction, fines and /or court action (until the matter is resolved to the satisfaction of Council). - Properties that are unmanaged and/ or where the landowner/s is not willing to meet the Scheme's guidelines. - Properties where an extractive industry is operating, e.g. quarry. - Properties owned and/ or managed by mining, quarrying and urban-development companies and non-rateable properties.